Lakewood Rideshare Accident Lawyers

 Fighting insurance companies is difficult.
 Maximizing your payout means having the right documentation and knowing how to present your account of the accident and your injuries.
 Even if you are not filing a lawsuit, an experienced personal injury attorney can help with every step along the way to make sure you are getting the most out of this coverage and are not being short-changed.
-The Lakewood, Washington personal injury lawyers of Briggs & Briggs have the know-how to hold insurance companies accountable by carefully and effectively presenting your case for compensation.
+The Lakewood, Washington personal injury lawyers of The Law Offices of Briggs & Briggs have the know-how to hold insurance companies accountable by carefully and effectively presenting your case for compensation.

 Recovering Damages after a Rideshare Accident

 Sometimes, a personal injury payout from Uber or Lyft’s insurance company is not enough.
 A car accident can impact every area of your life, and you may need compensation for each cost the accident has caused.
 Here are some of the costs you may be able to recover in a claim against your rideshare driver or another driver who hit your rideshare:

 - Car repairs, if you were hit by a rideshare while driving your own car